thefirstqubit/Projects/README.md

-# Project:  Compromised macOS: Win.Trojan R57-2 & Root APT
+# Compromised macOS: Win.Trojan R57-2 & Root APT

 This is a real-life security incident that occured on my Macbook and its OS.
 What was originally intended to be a home network strengthening lab turned out to be an actual, real security incident.